Published by Christina Riley. Last Updated on February 25, 2024.

 Whether or not you’re staying at Switzerland Inn, we think you’ll enjoy this lovely little town.
 You’ll have plenty of time to shop, eat, and peruse at the Switzerland Cafe and General Store.
 Books and Beans there is one of the best bookstores in North Carolina, in case you’re wondering.

-Maggie Valley is known for quite a few fun things to do, especially for skiing and tubing at the famed Cataloochee Ski Area.
 It’s also popular for motorcyclists, which are fun to watch as you sit back and relax in this Haywood County town.
+The Wheels Through Time Motorcycle Museum is a wonderful tribute to bikes and the museum’s founder Dale Walksler.

 We love the food in Maggie Valley, starting with breakfasts at Joey’s Pancake House, lunch or dinner at Brickhouse Burgers and Pizza, and beers (plus food!) at BearWaters Brewing.
 The latter’s original location sits in Canton.